 Posted Jul 10, 2014

-“We have this saying in Chinese: if you don’t gamble, you don’t know how lucky you are.” — Anonymous Chinese gambler
+“We have this saying in Chinese: If you don’t gamble, you don’t know how lucky you are.” — Anonymous Chinese gambler

 Research shows Asians in the U.S. have a disproportionate number of pathological gamblers (i.e. addicted) as compared to the general American population.
-According to Dr. Timothy Fong, an associate Clinical Professor of Psychiatry at the Semel Institute for Neuroscience and Human Behavior at UCLA and co-director of the UCLA Gambling Studies Program, the rate of gambling addiction ranges from 6 percent to nearly 60 percent, depending on the specific Asian ethnicity (Southeast Asian refugees scoring highest) as opposed to the national rate of 1-2 percent.
+According to Dr. Timothy Fong, an associate Clinical Professor of Psychiatry at the Semel Institute for Neuroscience and Human Behavior at UCLA and co-director of the UCLA Gambling Studies Program, the rate of gambling addiction ranges from 6 percent to nearly 60 percent, depending on the specific Asian ethnicity (Southeast Asian refugees scoring highest) as opposed to the national rate of 1 to 2 percent.

-- “...people in China... they do not [have] problem gambling even if they play Mah- jong.
+- “...people in China... they do not [have] problem gambling even if they play Mahjong.
 You know, it seems like a gambling activity but there is more social activity involved.
 Social activity element in the whole activity.”

 - “When I was 14 or 15 years old, I was in India.
-There is a festival called 'Diwali'.
+There is a festival called 'Diwali.'
 [On that festival] people come to our house to play cards.
 It is [part of] our culture.
 During that time all my family members meet in one place and they enjoy together playing cards and other games and that's when I became aware of it.
 That time I played only cards and I played for money.”

 - “I think Koreans are more exposed to risk of gambling.
 We have big annual events twice a year.
 New Year’s Holiday and Thanksgiving Day when all our family members gather for big meals and holiday.
 We often tend to play some card games.
 We sometimes end up putting some money into the games as well.
 That increases the chance of having a motivation to start gambling.”

 "With gambling, there's no language barrier," said Chien-Chi Huang, Asian Community Program Specialist for the Massachusetts Council on Compulsive Gambling.
 In addition, experts say casinos specifically give immigrants a sense of solidarity from the hardships of acculturating to a new country by filling a deep psychological and social void.

-While gambling may be a socially acceptable among Asians, losing control and having a problem with it is not.
+While gambling may be socially acceptable among Asians, losing control and having a problem with it is not.
 In addition to cultural shame, the gambling addict also stands to lose his integrity within the community.

-“If people know he is the serious gambler and lost lots of money, that’s not good.
+“If people know he is a serious gambler and lost lots of money, that’s not good.
 People won’t trust him and don’t want to do business together.
 So although they won’t say anything in front of him, people get to know he is a gambler and won’t work with him.
-Also the gambler won’t tell others how much he has lost and how badly he was addicted.”
+Also, the gambler won’t tell others how much he has lost and how badly he was addicted.”

 To overcome this stigma and ameliorate the shame associated with gambling addiction, Asian advocates are trying to change the perception that this is not a moral issue but one of mental health.
-In addition, as therapists we also have to change the relationship (emphasis mine) Asian gamblers place on the significance of money.
+In addition, as therapists, we also have to change the relationship that Asian gamblers place on the significance of money.

 Fong, Tim, M.D., The Vulnerable Faces of Pathological Gambling.

-Fong, Tim, M.D., retrieved from http://civilsociety.ucla.edu/practitioners/profiles-in-engagement/asian-...
+Fong, Tim, M.D., Asian Gambling.

 Fong, Tim M.D., Tsuang, John M.D., Asian-Americans, Addictions, and Barriers to Treatment.

 Sobrun-Maharaj, Amritha, Ph.D., Rossen, Fiona, Ph.D., Wong, Anita Shiu Kei Wong, The Impact of Gambling and Problem Gambling on Asian Families and Communities in New Zealand.

-Kushigemachi, Todd, Asian Americans Combating the Gambling Addiction retrieved from http://news.newamericamedia.org/news/view_article.html?article_id=1cb8e2...
+Kushigemachi, Todd, Asian Americans Combating the Gambling Addiction.

-Wong, Bill, Born to Lose: Memoirs of a Compulsive Gambler
+Wong, Bill, Born to Lose: Memoirs of a Compulsive Gambler.